Ensembl/plant-scripts/pangenes/README.md

 ### 1) Compute pairwise collinear genes with minimap2

 The first step involves comparing all vs all genomes.
-Note that in the example all the results for a species are added to the same TSV file, as well as the logs:
+Note that in the example all the results for a species are added to the same TSV file, as well as the logs.
+Also note that the call below assume a binary called minimap2 can be found in $PATH, but you can use -M to point to another location.
+In our benchmark we obtained best results with v2.17-r941:

 ```
 # Osativa